Your subscriptions, all in one register

 Set rent, Spotify, and the gym once.
 Skip a month when the gym closes.
-No bank login, no account, just a register that stays right and adds up at the end of the year.
+No bank login, no account, just a register you keep current and a yearly total at the end.

 Download on the App Store